-Each fund is offered only to insurance companies for the purpose of offering the fund as an investment option under variable annuity or variable life insurance contracts.
-Although the funds do not foresee any disadvantages to contract owners due to the fact that the funds offer shares as an investment medium for both variable annuity and variable life products, the interests of various contract owners participating in a fund might, at some time, be in conflict due to future differences in tax treatment of variable products or other considerations.
-Consequently, each fund's Board of Directors will monitor events in order to identify any material irreconcilable conflicts that may possibly arise and to determine what action, if any, should be taken in response to such conflicts.
-If a conflict were to occur, an insurance company separate account might be required to withdraw its investments in a fund, and the fund might be forced to sell securities at disadvantageous prices to redeem such investments.
+The fund is offered only to insurance companies for the purpose of offering the fund as an investment option under variable annuity or variable life insurance contracts.
+Although the fund does not foresee any disadvantages to contract owners due to the fact that it offers its shares as an investment medium for both variable annuity and variable life products, the interests of various contract owners participating in the fund might, at some time, be in conflict due to future differences in tax treatment of variable products or other considerations.
+Consequently, the fund's Board of Directors will monitor events in order to identify any material irreconcilable conflicts that may possibly arise and to determine what action, if any, should be taken in response to such conflicts.
+If a conflict were to occur, an insurance company separate account might be required to withdraw its investments in the fund, and the fund might be forced to sell securities at disadvantageous prices to redeem such investments.